vishalgattani/asr/README.md

 # asr

-Create a new directory 'asr' which consists of all the folders - Models,moodles,results,TIMIT.
+Clone the above repository and the directory 'asr' is created by default.

 ### The directory path is "/home/USERNAME/asr"